mementoweb/timegate/README.md

 ## Running and stopping the server
 To start it, there are two possibilities:
-- either execute `uwsgi --http :PORT --wsgi-file application.py --master [--pidfile /path/to/file.pid]`
+- either execute
+`uwsgi --http :PORT --wsgi-file application.py --master [--pidfile /path/to/file.pid]`
-- or edit the uWSGI configuration in conf/timegate.ini and execute `uwsgi conf/timegate.ini`
+- or edit the uWSGI configuration in conf/timegate.ini and then execute `uwsgi conf/timegate.ini`

 To stop the server, simply use `CTRL+C` if it is running in foreground.
 To use the server in background, store the pid in a file and stop it using `uwsgi --stop /path/to/file.pid`

 ## Configuring the server
-Edit the file `conf/config.cfg`

-Fields explanation:
+Config file: `conf/config.cfg`

 - `host` The URI at which the timegate requests arrive
 - `strict_datetime` When True, the server will not try to parse Accept-Datetime header values that do not comply with the RFC